 Extending the capabilities to the Xport, the Xport Robot Kit added 16 sensor ports and closed-loop motor control to the Xport.
 The XRC stepped in to help address a widely held opinion at the time (2003) — the LEGO RCX 1.0 brick from Mindstorms was getting old and tired.
 A Bluetooth module was later added giving your GameBoy robot creation wireless communication with a PC or smartphone.

 A color vision system and fast battery charger were added to the XRC and further customized to meet the needs of Botball.org, making it the Xport Botball Controller (XBC).
 The XBC has been used by tens of thousands of middle school and high school students.
 (Botball, a nonprofit that promotes STEM activities, including an amazing robot competition for middle school and high school students.)

 Qwerk was a Linux-based robot controller and the main component in the Telepresence Robotics Kit (TeRK).
 It was partnership between Charmed Labs and the CMU Create lab and funded by Intel and Google.
 Its purpose was to help more students consider a career in computer science.
 “Plug in some motors, a webcam, and a battery.
 Turn it on, and fire up a web browser, then become ‘telepresent’ through the robot you just put together, from anywhere.”

 Working closely with Innovation First Inc., the creators of the VEX line of robot products, we helped design the Linux-based VEXpro robot controller for advanced robotics projects.
 The VEXpro was based on the Qwerk design and added more I/O, an LCD and keypad.

-The GigaPan robotic camera mount is still being sold, but we designed and manufactured the first GigaPans in partnership with the CMU Create Lab and NASA Ames IRG.
+We designed and manufactured the first GigaPan robot camera mounts in partnership with the CMU Create Lab and NASA Ames IRG.
 GigaPan makes it easy to take gigapixel panoramas, and it introduced gigapixel photography to a wide audience.
 GigaPan Systems was later formed to support the growing GigaPan community.
-The unit pictured above was the design that photographed the widely-publicized gigapixel image of Obama’s 2009 inauguration.
+The unit pictured above was the design that photographed the widely-publicized gigapixel image of President Obama’s 2009 inauguration.